zakuArbor/proxyAuth/doc/week04/week_4.md

     * Made file descriptors in recv loop unblocking

 * Arslan Qamar
+    *
+    * Worked on closing the android socket, once the connection with server is severed and Android bacground services, mainly implementing the Intent services.

 * Anurag Bist
    * Implemented Android app's ability to receive messages from C server